nuintun/files-extractor/README.md

   2017/9/19
 end: # filter end date of extract
   2017/9/20
-type: # filter type of extract, only one of [mtime, ctime, atime, birthtime] mtime
+type: # filter type of extract, one or more of [mtime, ctime, atime, birthtime] mtime
 dot: # include dot files (see: node-glob) false